Yee627/Hotel-Reservation-Application/README.md

 ### Reservation Requirements
   - Avoid conflicting reservations.
 A single room may only be reserved by a single customer per a checkin and checkout date range.
-  - Search for recommended rooms.
-If there are no available rooms for the customer's date range, a search will be performed that displays recommended rooms on alternative dates.
-The recommended room search will add seven days to the original checkin and checkout dates to see if the hotel has any availabilities, and then display the recommended rooms/dates to the customer.
-    - Example: If the customers date range search is 1/1/2020 – 1/5/2020 and all rooms are booked, the system will search again for recommended rooms using the date range 1/8/2020 - 1/12/2020.
-If there are no recommended rooms, the system will not return any rooms.</sub>

 ### Room Requirements
   - Room cost.
 Rooms will contain a price per night.
-When displaying rooms, paid rooms will display the price per night and free rooms will display "Free" or have a $0 price.
+When displaying rooms, paid rooms will display the price per night.
   - Unique room numbers.
 Each room will have a unique room number, meaning that no two rooms can have the same room number.
   - Room type.
 Rooms can be either single occupant or double occupant (Enumeration: SINGLE, DOUBLE).